(Amazon UK link) |

-The Moon at Midnight' is set in the 1960s, and starts by introducing the various families involved in the book, at the time of the Cuban crisis.
+The moon at midnight' is set in the 1960s, and starts by introducing the various families involved in the book, at the time of the Cuban crisis.
 The families all live in a British fishing port called Bexham.
-I was two at the time of the crisis, so don't have any memory of this, but the tension in everyone's minds becomes vividly clear at the beginning of the book, as we see the different ways that people are dealing with the possibility of another world war.
+I was two at the time of the crisis, so don't have any memory of this.
+But the tension in everyone's minds becomes vividly clear at the beginning of the book.
+We see the different ways that people are dealing with the possibility of another world war.

-However, the problem with having such a good background in an author's mind is that it can be overwhelming for the reader, suddenly introduced to these people whom we've never heard of before, and somehow expected to remember who they are, how they behave, and what their relationship is with everyone else.
+However, the problem with having such a good background in an author's mind is that it can be overwhelming for the reader.
+I was suddenly introduced to these people whom I had never heard of before.
+Then I was somehow expected to remember who they are, how they behave, and what their relationship is with everyone else.

 Alongside the family saga style of writing, there's an ongoing crisis in the village of Bexham, which is under threat of commercial development.
 The end of the book sees a resolution to this, and is even followed by an epilogue which neatly ties up neatly all the loose ends and tells us what happens afterwards.